clairehalloran/GeoHeat-GB/README.md

 For both air- and ground-source heat pumps, the share of British households using the technology can be specified with a value between 0 and 1 for the `share` parameter.
 A value of 0 indicates that no households use the technology, and a value of 1 indicates that all households use the technology.
 Currently technology adoption is uniform across all parts of Britain.

+For additional configuration options, refer to the [PyPSA-Eur documentation on configuration](https://pypsa-eur.readthedocs.io/en/latest/configuration.html).

 ## Running the model

 Like the PyPSA-Eur model, this model is built through a snakemake workflow.
 Users are referred to the [PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io) for detailed instructions on running the model.